ArturDorfman/interview-prepper/content/guide/javascript.md

    * If you keep adding properties to the global objects, then you can cause a memory leak.

 2. Timer or Interval callbacks
-   * Anytime you setup a repeat-action like a setInterval, you can cause a memory leak if you forget to clear it.
+   * Anytime you set up a repeat-action like a setInterval, you can cause a memory leak if you forget to clear it.

 3. Closures
    * Closures can cause memory leaks if they reference a scope that contains variables that use a large amount of memory.